 Incisional hernias occur because muscles or tissues are weakened by incisions made during previous surgeries.

 Ventral hernias occur when organs break through any part of the abdominal muscle.
-Often, ventral hernias are also incisional hernias.
+Ventral hernias are often also incisional hernias.

-An umbilical hernia causes a bulge in the abdomen near the belly button.
+An umbilical hernia occurs when the intestines cause a bulge in the abdomen near the belly button.

 While most hernias only cause mild pain, if any, the discomfort can worsen during certain activities, such as heaving lifting.

 "I had a fantastic experience" Patient-Centered Surgery in Plano